GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

   - Motivate the use of $T_60 = 0.5s$
 ]

-@fig:rl:results:wer_maps_reverb a
+@fig:rl:results:wer_maps_reverb

 #include "figures/wer_maps/figure.typ"

+*Cost map directionality*

+When the cost function is invariant in the agent orientation $theta_a$, the map is said to be omnidirectional.
+In the case of the #acr("WER") cost #wer-cost, this is when an omnidirectional microphone is used to record signals at each position on the grid.
+When a directional microphone is used, separate recordings are made for all four cardinal orientations of the agent.

+it is omnidirec, omnidirectional maps correspond to the

+@fig:rl:results:directional_map aims at being

+#include "figures/directional_wer_map/figure.typ"

 === Alternative cost maps

-Before using #acr("WER") maps to compute the reward, we have conducted experiments with alternative cost maps.
+Before using #acr("WER") cost maps to compute the reward, we have conducted experiments with alternative cost maps.
-As illustrated previously ()
+As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very compute intensive.
+Furthermore, the #acr("WER") cost is noisy has some artifacts.
+In this section, we introduce an alternative formulation for the cost function #cost.
+This analytical cost #analytical-cost

 on artificial cost maps.
 We have used synthetic data to validate the concept of training an agent with our custom #acr("WER") maps.